 The stability capital buffer is tailored to the risk that our default or other financial distress could pose to the liquidity, efficiency, competitiveness, or resiliency of national housing finance markets.
-The stability capital buffer is based on our share of residential mortgage debt outstanding.
-As of March 31, 2024, our stability capital buffer was 0.76% of ATA.
+The stability capital buffer is based on our share of residential mortgage debt outstanding and is calculated on an annual basis.
+The stability capital buffer will be updated based on this calculation with an effective date that depends on whether it increases or decreases relative to the previously calculated value.
+As of March 31, 2025, our stability capital buffer was 0.79% of ATA.